MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 #### Why Invest in a Stop-Loss Insurance Policy?
 By incorporating stop-loss into their insurance policy, these self-funded employers are limiting their risk, safeguarding themselves against high claims, and impacting their bottom-line by opting out of expensive, traditional insurance policies.

+### Understanding Aggregate Stop Loss vs. Specific Stop Loss

+Aggregate stop loss and specific stop loss are kind of like rain boots and umbrellas.
+They work in slightly different ways to address the same problem.
+You can choose to use both types or just one depending on what kind of protection you need, both using both is the best way to limit your exposure in a storm.

+Stop loss coverage creates a ceiling for how much a self-insured employer has to pay for high claims, and aggregate and specific are two forms of this coverage.
+Self-insured employers who want to manage risk may use both types of coverage to achieve maximum protection from high-value claims.

+#### What Aggregate Stop Loss Does
+Aggregate stop loss puts a cap on the amount that a self-insured employer has to pay across an entire plan year.
+Having an aggregate stop loss policy helps the employer budget for its healthcare costs with some accuracy, since this policy lets the employer put a dollar figure on its maximum potential liability for the plan year.

+Working with a third-party administrator or insurer, a client with this type of policy will set an aggregate deductible that’s based on its total expected monthly claims and its risk tolerance.
+That number is multiplied by a percentage (commonly 125 percent) to determine the plan’s aggregate attachment point.
+The company pays for its claims, and at the end of the policy period, it’s reimbursed for any claims that exceeded the aggregate attachment point.

+#### What Specific Stop Loss Does
+While aggregate stop loss coverage protected a self-funded employer against higher-than-expected costs across its entire plan, specific stop loss puts a cap on the amount that the employer will pay for any one individual claim.
+This type of protection shields the employer from great risk if any plan members incur catastrophic claims.
+An employee who needs a heart transplant, or has a serious accident and requires weeks of hospitalization, could easily incur hundreds of thousands of dollars in medical bills.
+Cancer, certain chronic conditions and childbirth complications are all pretty routine diagnoses that can cause individual employees’ claims to skyrocket.

+Like with aggregate stop loss policies, a specific stop loss policy has a specific deductible.
+There are a number of factors involved in setting this number.
+Some self-funded plans have a specific deductible of $50,000, while others have a $1 million deductible.
+Somewhere around $200,000 to $300,000 is a pretty typical range.
+The self-insured employer is responsible for individual claims that fall below the deductible.
+For claims above the deductible, the employer pays upfront and the stop loss carrier reimburses any portion exceeding that threshold.
+Specific claims may be reimbursed as soon as the individual’s deductible has been met.

 ### Deductibles